rcarrata/sandbox-containers/docs/install.md

 NOTE: Notice that it's in the Phase Succeeded

-## Triggering the installation of the Kata runtime
+## Creating and configuring the KataConfig in Openshift cluster

 You must create one KataConfig custom resource (CR) to trigger the OpenShift sandboxed containers Operator to do the following: